Molmed/checkQC/README.md

 ```

 The `parser` method determines which type of files in the runfolder that this handler wants its information from.
 If
-you e.g. want to make it pick up information from the `Stats.json` file, make it instantiate a `StatsJsonParser`, i.e.
+you e.g. want to make it pick up information from the `Stats.json` file, give it a `StatsJsonParser` class, i.e.

 ```
     def parser(self, runfolder):
-        return StatsJsonParser(runfolder)
+        return StatsJsonParser
 ```

 Once the program has set up and begins to execute, the parsers will send information to all the handlers which are